Table of contents

 - Age – Racing age is a little tricky.
 Read more about it, above.

 - Gender – Open races—often erroneously referred to as Men’s races (a legacy designation)—are open to all genders.
-Trans women are women, and therefore all women’s races are trans/femme inclusive and are open to anyone who does not identify as a man.
+As of September 15, 2025, women’s races have been restricted to those assigned female at birth. *See below for more.

 - Bike style – Nearly any geared bike is welcome in nearly any cross race.
 Single speed bikes are also welcome in any cross race, but single speed races are restricted to single speed bikes only.
 More on bike styles, above.